 During Van Harlingen’s pastorate, in January of 1774 New Shannick and New Millstone consistories met together to call jointly Rev. Christiaan Frederick Foering, the preaching at Neshanic to be in English.
 Rev, Foering was born in Hanover, Germany about 1736.
 To escape the dreaded time when her son would have to serve in the army and perhaps lose his life like his father, Christiaan’s determined mother strapped her seven year old son to her back one cold winter’s night and skated across the Rhine to freedom and finally arrived in America.
 When Washington’s troops were camped near the Millstone River in January of 1777 on their march from the battlefields of Trenton and Princeton to their winter encampment at Morristown, the patriotic Foering scoured his parsonage for all the food he could find and divided it up among the half starved troops, Foering preached a very patriotic sermon which lead to the formation of a company of soldiers from his congregation.
 The British sent out a party of troops to capture him, but, forewarned, he escaped.
 The Red Coats came and searched the house for "that rebel Foering", thrusting swords through every bed in the house.
 They did not find him, but because of having left the house sick and suffering from exposure to the cold and bad weather, he returned to his home and died.
 He was buried under the church in Millstone, where his body still lies.

-A charter was granted the "Reformed Protestant Dutch Church at New Shannick in Hillsborough in the County of Somerset" on April 6, 1775 by George the Third, just thirteen days before the battles of Lexington and Concord.
+A charter was granted to the "Reformed Protestant Dutch Church at New Shannick in Hillsborough in the County of Somerset" on April 6, 1775 by George the Third, just thirteen days before the battles of Lexington and Concord.
 It was signed by the Governor of the New Jersey Province by William Franklin, son of Benjamin Franklin.

 Highlights From Our Past To The Present